 Her favorite moments in uniform include singing for the President of the United States at a West Point Graduation, singing the National Anthem at a New England Patriots game, and singing with The Roots on NBC’s The Tonight Show with Jimmy Fallon.
 In her free time, she enjoys spending time with her husband and two incredible sons.

 Sergeant First Class Ehrin Anthony joined the West Point Band in August of 2014.
 He previously served as the NCOIC of supply at the U.S. Army School of Music.
 Sergeant First Class Anthony has also served as a percussionist with the 9th Army Band in Fairbanks, Alaska, and the U.S. Army Signal Corps Band in Augusta, Georgia.

 Staff Sergeant Chrissy Rivers joined the West Point Band in September of 2010.
 She earned a Bachelor of Fine Arts in graphic design from the School of Visual Arts in New York City.
-Prior to joining the West Point Band, Staff Sergeant Rivers studied with designers such as James Victore, Paul Sahre, and Joe Marianek.
-She also interned at Billboard Magazine and Knopf Publishing.
-In 2009, she created a stress-relieving event called "Play Day," which received press from Time Out New York, Gothamist, 101.9 RXP, and various other New York media outlets.
-She has freelanced as a designer for local musicians and as a web designer.
+She has always been passionate about how music and design can bring people together.
+Prior to joining the West Point Band, Staff Sergeant Rivers interned at Billboard Magazine and Knopf Publishing.
+She created a public event called "Play Day," which received press from Time Out New York, Gothamist, and various other New York City media outlets.
+She has also worked as a freelance designer for local musicians and events.